transitland/transitland-processing-animation/README.md

-# TransitFlow: Visualize transit networks from the command line...
+# Visualizing transit freqency from the command line

-...using Mapzen's [Transitland API](transit.land) to download transit schedule data and [Processing](processing.org) with [Unfolding Maps](http://unfoldingmaps.org/) to create spatial-temporal visualizations.
+Using Mapzen's [Transitland API](transit.land) to download transit schedule data and [Processing](processing.org) with [Unfolding Maps](http://unfoldingmaps.org/) to create spatial-temporal visualizations.

 Here is an example animation generated for the Bay Area with a single command: